TheCreepOfWar/CnC_Generals_Zero_Hour/README.md

     - Click "Test the program...", when it prompts to allow changes to your computer select "No" (So we can finish following the directions on CodeProject).
     - -> Yes, save these settings for this program
     - "Close" or -> "Close the troubleshooter"
-  - When you run the setup wizard and reach "seaching the system for previously installed components" BE PATIENT, EXPECT IT TO TAKE A WHILE.
+  - When you run the setup wizard and reach "seaching the system for previously installed components" BE PATIENT, IT MAY TAKE A WHILE.
+  - When you get to "Visual Studio 6.0 Enterprise - Custom" entirely uncheck "Data Access" instead of only the portions the tutorial has you uncheck.